 Dirt & dust, which usually comes with normal airflow, foot traffic, and pets or animals, moving on the stone surfaces.
 If these particles get wet, they can give birth to bacterial colonies, the anchor for viruses, molds, mildews, and tiny insects.

 How to avoid it?
 The simplest thing is to have a regular cleaning program in place to manage and maintain the natural beauty and extend the lifespan of stones installed in your interior and exterior spaces.
-We are used to practice dry and wet cleaning treatments in our spaces.
+We are used to practicing dry and wet cleaning treatments in our spaces.

 1. Dry Mop Cleaning